bmeurant/technical-docs/software-architecture/architectural-styles/message-driven.md

 ---
 # Message-Driven Architecture

-**Message-Driven Architecture** is a distributed system model based on **asynchronous communication** between its components via messages.
+**Message-Driven Architecture** is an [[software-architecture/architectural-styles/|architectural style]] based on **asynchronous communication** between its components via messages.
 Unlike synchronous models like the [[client-server|Client-Server]] architecture where the caller waits for an immediate response, components in a message-driven system do not call each other directly.
 They exchange messages through an intermediary, a **message broker**.
 This temporal and spatial decoupling allows components to operate independently.

 * **Core Principles:**
     * **Asynchronous Communication:** Components send messages and continue their work without waiting for a response.
 The receiver processes the message at its own pace.